alt-romes/ghc-proposals/proposals/0000-splice-imports.rst

 3. IDEs such as Haskell Language Server face similar problems, where they are interested only in the result of type-checking modules, but when ``TemplateHaskell`` is enabled a large number of modules have to be cautiously compiled to bytecode.
 4. By using splice imports we can separate the dependencies into those needed only at compile-time and those needed only at runtime.
-We can then link against only those packages needed at runtime.
+We can then link against only those modules needed at runtime.
 5. Currently, when cross-compiling modules that use ``TemplateHaskell``, all imported modules must be compiled for both host and target.
    By distinguishing imported modules not used at runtime,